zX3no/Omnia/README.md

 Go: Automatically imports every that you need.
 I wish rust had this!

-Rust: I don't think rust's benfits matter for a project this small.
+Rust: I don't think rust's benefits matter for a project this small.
 However the `cargo` is the best build tool I've ever used.
 Plus the documentation for this language is unmatched.